Jorge Soler Player Props: Marlins vs. Yankees

 Yankees Pitching Rankings

-- The Yankees have a 3.98 team ERA that ranks 11th among all league pitching staffs.
+- The Yankees have the 10th-ranked team ERA among all league pitching staffs (3.98).

-- Yankees pitchers combine to surrender 144 total home runs at a rate of 1.2 per game (to rank 21st in the league).
+- Yankees pitchers combine to rank 19th in baseball in home runs allowed (145 total, 1.2 per game).

-- King will make his first start of the season for the Yankees.

-- The 28-year-old right-hander pitched in relief in his last outing this season, one of 38 appearances so far.

 © 2023 Data Skrive.
 All rights reserved.